lakindu2002/Banger_and_Co_Back-End/README.md

 - Java Mail
 - Bean Validation on DTOs to implement Server Side Validation
 - Pagination on the Server Side for Rental Viewing
+- CSV Validation with DMV Server using node.js
+- Database integration using Stored Procedure and SQL View

 ### Set up the Project